Caravanning - Carver Cascade 2 water heaters and SB1800 heaters - some technical advice, repair details, testing gas systems and gas safety warnings.

 AL-KO towing hitches - repairs to a seized draw tube assembly (now working perfectly!)

 Carver Cascade 2 water heater - strip down and repairs: The photos on this page show a Carver Cascade 2 caravan water heater being stripped down.
-The common faults with these units include frost damage (which is often easily repaired), corrosion of the aluminium cylinder (which can often be repaired or if not, replaced) and failure of the central tie rod.
-Electronic failures in the burner module may mean a service exchange or new unit (about £100) but repairs can sometimes be effected (see below).
+The common faults with these units include frost damage (which is often easily repaired), corrosion of the aluminium cylinder (which can often be repaired or if not, replaced), failure of the central tie rod and corrosion of burner boxes.
+Electronic failures in the burner module may mean a service exchange or new unit (about £100) but repairs can sometimes be effected.

 Patent Office document discussing Cascade 2 - the behaviour of Truma (UK)